 The on-screen navigator exposes many camera navigation commands in a single control in the lower left of a view.
 Using the navigator is optional but provides quick access to controls that help refine camera movements when moving through your maps and scenes.
 The navigator has two modes: a smaller display mode providing a north indicator and pan function and a full-control display state for raising and lowering the camera, looking around, zooming, and rotating.
 The control appears by default in 3D but not in 2D.
 However, you can set preferences for when maps and scenes are opened, if you want the control to appear at all, and in which display mode.

-Using the navigator, you will discover which level of control works best to suit your needs.
-Certain types of GIS content can be difficult to navigate; for example, tight spaces within building interiors, underground data, or through lidar.
+Using the navigator, you will discover which level of control works best for you.
+Certain types of GIS content can be difficult to navigate—for example, tight spaces in building interiors, underground data, or through lidar.
 The navigator is a useful option when well-defined control is needed for camera movements.
 The navigator is resizable and touch-screen compatible to help you pan, zoom, rotate, and tilt, or if you just need to get back to facing north.

 The following short video describes how to access and use the navigator and how to set preferences as to how the control appears:

 On the View tab, in the Navigation group, you can show or hide the navigator for any map, scene, or layout view.

 - Open a new view by inserting a new map or scene or importing an existing package, file, or document.

 - For 2D views, click the View tab and click the Navigator button .
 Optionally right-click in the view to access the navigator from the context menu.

 - For 3D views, the navigator appears by default in the lower left corner of the view.
 Click Navigator on the View tab, or use the scene's context menu by right-clicking in the view to switch between showing or hiding the navigator.

 - On the navigator, click the left uppermost button to expand or reduce the level of control.
 You can switch between Show Heading and Show Full Control.